nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Viewing help : `help`

-Shows a message explaining how to access the help page and information about the commands usages.
+Shows a message explaining how to access the help page and information on the usage of commands.

 ![help message](images/helpMessage.png)